mmann1123/pyGIS/pygis/docs/e_window_operations.md

 ### Create kernel

 Second, we can generate a kernel array.
 The array can consist of a single value or multiple values.
+Below, we generate a `3x3` kernel consisting of the value `1/9`.
+This kernel will output the average value of the center cell and its surrounding eight neighbors.

 ```{important} The kernel should have an odd number of rows and columns and should not have more rows and columns than the input raster.
 ```